SeedProd Logo

 You can repeat the same process whenever you want to edit your password-protected page in WordPress.

-Step 4: Add Password Protection for Specific Pages Under Development
+Step 4: Password Protect Specific Pages Under Development

 What if you want to hide a page in WordPress?